ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

-# Create a Stripe Subscription
+# Create, Update and Delete Webhook on Stripe

 ## Requirements

-In SubscriptionController, you need to implement an API with path `/subscription` which will take Body in form of SubscriptionRequestDto and return Id of created Subscription.
+In WebhookController, you need to implement 3 APIs

+ - An API with path `/webhook` to create Webhook accepting body in form of WebhookDto and returning created Webhook (present in dtos).
+ - An API with path `/webhook/{id}` to delete Webhook which will return Boolean result.
+ - An API with path `/webhook/{id}` to update existing Webhook accepting body in form of WebhookDto and returning updated Webhook (present in dtos).

-In SubscriptionService, you need to complete `String createSubscriptionForProduct(String customerName,String customerEmail,Long productAmount, String productName, PlanCreateParams.Interval interval)` method
+In WebhookService, you need to  complete all 3 methods.

-In StripePaymentGateway, please implement `createSubscriptionForProduct` Method.
-You can take help from [Link](https://docs.stripe.com/api/subscriptions/create) , but exact logic will not help, as we also want to give free Trial for 730 days.
-Whatever information you need is provided as input, please use those parameters only and don't modify function signature.
+In StripePaymentGateway, please implement all 3 Method.
+You can take help from [Link](https://docs.stripe.com/api/webhook_endpoints)

 You don't need to do changes in `dtos`.
 Just refer it for your understanding.
 Fields are already present in each class.